Reversal of Fortune: Reception

 The film received mostly positive reviews and holds a 92% approval rating at Rotten Tomatoes, with an average score of 7.9/10 from 51 reviews.
 The site's consensus states: "Featuring exceptional performances and a cunning script, Reversal of Fortune doubles as a tantalizing mystery and ruthless satire of the rich."
+It has a score of 93 on Metacritic with 18 reviews.

 Accolades

 In 2015, the 25th anniversary of Entertainment Weekly named Reversal of Fortune on its list of the 25 best films of the past 25 years.

 The film is recognized by American Film Institute in these lists: